 With that, Nichole, who is a lead stylist for Byrd, provides her standout tips for knocking your next box dye job out of the park.
 Keep reading for her pointers!

-Before actually getting to how to dye your hair from a box, “Steer clear of ammonia and metallics,” Nichole says.
-“When using a box dye, remember it is much harder to correct or remove than it is to apply!”
+Before actually getting to how to dye your hair from a box, you should be aware of what’s in the box dye you’re using.
+“Steer clear of ammonia and metallics,” Nichole says.
+“When using a box dye, remember it is much harder to correct or remove than it is to apply.”

 It’s easy to accidentally color surrounding skin when you dye your hair, so you’ll want to apply something for prevention.
 Nichole suggests, “When using a dark or red color, I like using a small amount of BYRD Lightweight Conditioner along the hairline to not stain the skin and ensure the color is absorbed properly.”

-Now that you know how to dye your hair from a box, you’ll want your new hue to shine like a diamond!
+Now that you know how to dye your hair from a box, you’ll want your new hue to shine like a diamond.
 “To get the best longevity of color services, you’ll need to use a sulfate-free shampoo and conditioner—otherwise the dye will strip,” Nichole says.
-“My personal favorite is BYRD Purifying Shampoo and BYRD Lightweight Conditioner because it’ll keep your hair healthy and maintained in between dye jobs.
-Also, the colder the water the better!”
+“My personal favorite is BYRD Purifying Shampoo and BYRD Lightweight Conditioner.
+They’ll keep your hair healthy and maintain it in between dye jobs.”